 The Sustainable Development Policy Team sits within the Director Business Resilience Safety, Sustainable Development and Continuity (DBR-SSDC)

 Sustainable development is about striking a balance between environmental protection, economic development and social progress which results in ‘development that meets the needs of the present without compromising the ability of future generations to meet their own needs’ (The Brundtland Report, 1987).

 Sustainable development in defence is more specifically defined by 2 principles:

 - defence must be resilient to current and future environmental, social and economic threats (adaptation)

 - defence must realise the positive and minimise the negative impacts that defence activities can have on the environment, people and the economy in the UK and overseas (mitigation)

 Global environmental, social and economic pressures pose real threats to defence’s ability to meet its strategic objectives.
 For example, climate change, natural resource depletion, water scarcity, and energy and resource scarcity are all potential catalysts for increased unrest or armed conflict.
 These challenges will also present fresh demands on our people, infrastructure and equipment.

-Embracing SD will ensure that defence is prepared for these challenges (adaptation) and that we play our part in reducing the severity of any environmental, social or economic threats to defence capability in the first place (mitigation).
-Other important benefits of SD to defence include:
+Embracing sustainable development will ensure that defence is prepared for these challenges (adaptation) and that we play our part in reducing the severity of any environmental, social or economic threats to defence capability in the first place (mitigation).
+Other important benefits of sustainable development to defence include: